anxhirr/react-test-candidate/README.md

 - Push your project to your GitHub repository
 - Ensure it is **publicly accessible**
-- Send the link to your contact at developers@flex.al
+- Add developers@flex.al as a collaborator

 ---